 - Record of immunisation

-- Evidence of immunisations must be in line with NSW Health requirements
+- Evidence of immunisations must be in line with NSW Health requirements (please refer to page 38 of the NSW Policy Directive, Attachment 4 Checklist for a summary table)

 - All documented evidence of immunisations and original serology must be provided with the application: